-- 2 Communication in factories has until now been mainly wired communication.
-There are increasing - 3 expectations for the use of wireless connectivity among machines in the manufacturing and factory - 4 processes.
-Future industrial factory networks are expected to use more wireless to reduce the - 5 installation cost as well as to enhance flexibility.
-As such, the factory network needs to support the - 6 successful operation of various wireless applications. - 7 This report addresses integrated wired and wireless IoT communications in the factory environment, - 8 and includes use cases and requirements with a focus on bridged Layer 2 networks.
-It presents - 9 problems and challenges observed within the factory and reports on possible solutions for - 10 overcoming some of these issues in order to enable flexibility within factories. - 11 One distinct aspect of factory networks is that the physical devices connecting to the network are - 12 used to control and monitor real-world actions and conditions.
-This requires the provisioning of - 13 QoS for a variety of traffic types that may be characterized as either periodic or sporadic.
-In a flexible - 14 factory, humans are engaged in the control and monitoring system and therefore need to be - interconnected with the network in order to interact with physical devices and machinery. - 16 When the factory network is extended over radio, some incompatibility in QoS provisioning - 17 between wired and wireless segments becomes apparent due to unpredictable variations in the - 18 available bandwidth over the radio segment.
-In order to overcome the variable environment for - 19 wireless communications, coordination among network elements is required. - 20 The report considers communication requirements for six categories of wireless applications, which - are classified according to their purpose. - 22 For factory applications, QoS latency tolerance is classified into small, medium, or large.
-Bandwidth - 23 tolerance is classified into wide, medium, or narrow, and the tolerance for packet loss is classified - 24 into loss intolerant or loss-tolerant.
-This implies that factory applications may be represented by - 25 not only traffic classes but also additional information related to QoS requirements, which include - 26 traffic flows identification and specificationsThis implies that factory applications may require a - 27 large number of QoS classes, more than the eight classes specified in IEEE Std 802.1Q [7].
-To deal - 28 with a large number of QoS class requirements, defining usage of tag fields may be needed for - 29 precise and fine QoS control over L2.
-Any priority tag must be understood in both wired and wireless - 30 networks, which may require tag translation among the two. - 31 Future industrial wireless communications will take advantage of TSN functions and features - 32 specified in IEEE Std 802.1.
-The wired/wireless integrated networks for future flexible factories IoT - 33 scenarios should be able to accommodate various applications with different end-to-end QoS - 34 requirements.
-These requirements can be met by closing the gaps within the following functions: - End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - Adaptation to rapid changes in wireless environments - Coordination among the wireless transmissions in the unlicensed bands
+- 1 Communication in factories has until now been mainly wired communication.
+There are increasing - 2 expectations for the use of wireless connectivity among machines in the manufacturing and factory - 3 processes.
+Future industrial factory networks are expected to use more wireless to reduce the - 4 installation cost as well as to enhance flexibility.
+As such, the factory network needs to support the - 5 successful operation of various wireless applications. - 6 This report addresses integrated wired and wireless IoT communications in the factory environment, - 7 and includes use cases and requirements with a focus on bridged Layer 2 networks.
+It presents - 8 problems and challenges observed within the factory and reports on possible solutions for - 9 overcoming some of these issues in order to enable flexibility within factories. - 10 One distinct aspect of factory networks is that the physical devices connecting to the network are - 11 used to control and monitor real-world actions and conditions.
+This requires the provisioning of - 12 QoS for a variety of traffic types that may be characterized as either periodic or sporadic.
+In a flexible - 13 factory, humans are engaged in the control and monitoring system and therefore need to be - interconnected with the network in order to interact with physical devices and machinery. - 15 When the factory network is extended over radio, some incompatibility in QoS provisioning - 16 between wired and wireless segments becomes apparent due to unpredictable variations in the - 17 available bandwidth over the radio segment.
+In order to overcome the variable environment for - 18 wireless communications, coordination among network elements is required. - 19 The report considers communication requirements for six categories of wireless applications, which - are classified according to their purpose. - 21 For factory applications, QoS latency tolerance is classified into small, medium, or large.
+Bandwidth - tolerance is classified into wide, medium, or narrow, and the tolerance for packet loss is classified - 23 into loss intolerant or loss-tolerant.
+This implies that factory applications may be represented by - 24 not only traffic classes but also additional information related to QoS requirements, which include - 25 traffic flows identification and specifications.
+To deal with a large number of QoS class - requirements, defining usage of tag fields may be needed for precise and fine QoS control over L2. - 27 Any priority tag must be understood in both wired and wireless networks, which may require tag - 28 translation among the two. - 29 Future industrial wireless communications will take advantage of TSN functions and features - 30 specified in IEEE Std 802.1.
+The wired/wireless integrated networks for future flexible factories IoT - 31 scenarios should be able to accommodate various applications with different end-to-end QoS - 32 requirements.
+These requirements can be met by closing the gaps within the following functions: - End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - Adaptation to rapid changes in wireless environments - Coordination among the wireless transmissions in the unlicensed bands - 37 Coordination mechanism is required in order to ensure end-to-end QoS provisioning over the entire - 38 factory network.
+The following control functions over the wired/wireless network are anticipated - 39 for coordination purpose:

-- 1 Coordination mechanism is required in order to ensure end-to-end QoS provisioning over the entire - 2 factory network.
-The following control functions over the wired/wireless network are anticipated - 3 for coordination purpose: - Control of data flows across wireless links. - Joint coordination of frequency channel and forwarding paths. - Spatial control for wireless links, i.e., power and antenna directivity.
+Control of data flows across wireless links.

+- Joint coordination of frequency channel and forwarding paths. - Spatial control for wireless links, i.e., power and antenna directivity.